Adlik/model_zoo/model_optimizer/README.md

 |  --------------- | ----------------------------- | -------------------------- | -------------------------- | ------------------------------- |
 | ResNet50-W3A4-77.34  |    LSQ + distillation      |      Quantize the model which weight is 3bit and activation is 4bit using LSQ algorithm and distill using resnet50d in Timm.
 We use our implementation of the python simulator to evaluate the accuracy of low-bit models    | [jit](https://adlik-models.oss-cn-beijing.aliyuncs.com/resnet50best_qat_quant_W3A4.jit)        |      77.34       |
 | ResNet50-W3A4-qat-77.34 |  LSQ + distillation     |    The qat model without using convert_fx function, which can be used to evaluate   |     [tar](https://adlik-models.oss-cn-beijing.aliyuncs.com/resnet50best-student.pth.tar)   |  77.34 |

+We provide training and quantization code in [model_optimizer](https://github.com/Adlik/model_optimizer) to reproduce the above results.
+You can also download the model directly for testing.

 ## Object detection